oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

   session have been fetched through to completion, and there are no active transactions, no temporary tables, and no temporary LOBs.

-- *TRANSACTION*: If this boundary value is specified, then a connection is released back to the DRCP or PRCP pool when either one of the methods :meth:`connection.commit()` or :meth:`connection.rollback()` are called.
+- *TRANSACTION*: If this boundary value is specified, then the connection is released back to the DRCP or PRCP pool when either one of the methods :meth:`connection.commit()` or :meth:`connection.rollback()` are called.
 It is recommended to not set the